dilawarali2097/first_git/README.md

 # first_git
-this is my first git reository
+this is my first git repository. author-Nabeel Ahmad